Targeted secondhand, handmade craft and artisan scheme

 NOTE: Rates only available to sole traders.
 These charges can be varied at any time.
 Other fees to cover electricity usage and shutters etc. may apply.

-- Applicants are required to give the Council permission to seek a financial reference (bank status enquiry) before commencing a tenancy in due course.
+- Applicants are required to give the City Council permission to seek a financial reference (bank status enquiry) before commencing a tenancy in due course.

 - Traders cannot take occupation of their stall until a suitable form of photo ID, a recent utility bill and proof of insurance have been received at the Market Office